 · 22% negative effect on morale

 · 12% reported fewer sales

 In addition to the information above, the biggest and most difficult cost to quantify is that of time and the fact that the entire recruitment process will need to be repeated again.

 It’s worth clarifying what exactly is meant in the survey by ‘a bad recruitment decision’.
-In this case it was deemed to be someone who turned out to not be a good fit for the job or they did not perform it well.
-This suggests that the bad recruitment hire was down to the candidate when it is just as likely to be down to the company itself.
-But this is not about who is to blame, its about stopping the situation from arising in the first place.
+In this case, it was deemed to be someone who turned out to not be a good fit for the job or they did not perform it well.
+This suggests that the bad recruitment hire was down to the candidate, when in fact, it is just as likely to be down to the company itself.
+But this is not about who is to blame, it's about stopping the situation from arising in the first place.